 - About opportunities: Are there opportunities to teach/mentor?
 Leadership development?

 - About the lab environment: What is the lab work ethic?
-What is the vacation policy in practice?
+What is the time off with pay policy in practice?
 Is there encouragement/financial support to attend major meetings?
 Who represents the groups at department functions?
 Is there formalized, regular feedback?
 How long do postdocs usually stay?

 Questions to ask the faculty mentor: